BekMart/21-practice/README.md

 - I used [W3 schools](https://www.w3schools.com/howto/howto_css_modals.asp) to assist me in creating a modal to host the game rules.
 - I used [Google Gemini AI](https://gemini.google.com/share/4e8385ecd3c0) to assist me in creating animation that worked to display the results in the center of the screen for a certain amount of time.
 As well as to share code with me regarding how to add audio files to be triggered when results are revealed.
 - [Code Institute Tutor support](https://jsbin.com/livizaledu/edit?js,console) and [Google Gemini AI](https://gemini.google.com/app/3aefc29595f663f6) were both used to help me create a function to reduce the value of the ace card by 10 if the player has a score exceeding 21 and held an ace in their hand.
-- [Google Gemini AI](https://gemini.google.com/app/525ff70d5cb6700d) was used to turn the arrays into objects so that I could asign id and alt attributes to them for accessability.
+- I sourced code from [Educative](https://www.educative.io/answers/how-to-get-keys-values-and-entries-in-javascript-object) and [Google Gemini AI](https://gemini.google.com/app/525ff70d5cb6700d) to turn the arrays into objects so that I could assign id and alt attributes to them for accessability.

 <h2 id="media">Media</h2>